Jayasuryan0821/AlgoTrading-on-Kite/Final Project/README.md

 # Trading Strategy Analytics

 This project focuses on designing and implementing an algo-trading strategy using price-action concepts and support-resistance levels.
+The primary focus is on optimizing trade execution and maximizing profits through algorithmic trading techniques.

 ## Features

 1. **Price Action Concepts**: